boystrange/ProgramVerification/index.md

 ---
-title: Static Analysis and Program Verification
+title: Introduction to Program Verification
 ---

-## Lectures
+## Arguments

 1. Introduction
    * [A taste of Agda]({% link pages/Demo.md %})